Nabeel-javaid/Nabeel-javaid/README.md

 ## Personal Projects and Contributions
-Successfully created a comprehensive blockchain based Web Application that allows users to lend and borrow money in a decentralized manner.
+- Successfully created a comprehensive blockchain based Web Application that allows users to lend and borrow money in a decentralized manner.
+- Created and Launched a meme NFT collection

 ## Interests
 - Web3 Security